JakobKSvaneborg/gpaw/doc/tutorialsexercises/magnetic/sites/sites.rst

 .. image:: Co_hsp_magnons_vs_rc.png
 	   :align: center

-Once again, there is a region of cutoff radii `r_\mathrm{c}` in which the magnon dispersion (site magnetization is held constant) is more or less independent of `r_\mathrm{c}`.
-Thus, although there does not exist an *a priori* concept of a Co magnetic site, we see that the isotropic exchange couplings `\bar{J}^{ab}(\mathbf{q})` resulting from a projection of the exchange field onto spherical sites itself is well-defined.
+Once again, there exists a range of cutoff radii `r_\mathrm{c}` where key magnetic quantities are not sensitive to `r_\mathrm{c}`'s actual value, in this case the magnon energies calculated with the site magnetization held constant.
+Thus, despite the lack of an *a priori* definition for the extension of the Co magnetic sites, one may nevertheless take the isotropic exchange `\bar{J}^{ab}(\mathbf{q})` resulting from a projection of the exchange field onto atom-centered spherical sites to be a well-defined physical property of the hcp-Co system.

 Excecuting
 :download:`Co_plot_dispersion.py`,